danReynolds/SummonerExpert/README.md

 Response: "The highest win rate build for Twitch ADC is Runaan's Hurricane, Infinity Edge, Berserker's Greaves, Statikk Shiv, The Bloodthirster, Lord Dominik's Regards"

+**Ability Order**:

+Query: Ask for the order to start and max abilities such as "What ability should I start on Fiora Top?"

+Response: "The highest win rate on Fiora Top has you start Q, E, Q and then max W, Q, E"

 **Abilities**:

 Query: Phrases like "What is Blitzcrank's second ability?" or "What is Aurelion Sol's ultimate"?